Selling Silver Jewellery

 Consider how you will send your silver jewellery to its new owner.
 If you use a courier service and pay to insure your silver jewellery, factor these costs into your selling price.
 Some websites will allow you to add the price for your item and a separate price for postage.
 Also consider any auction fees you will have to pay.

-Selling your silver jewellery on the high street
+Sell your silver jewellery on the high street

 If you’d prefer to sell your jewellery closer to home there are a few options.
 Jewellers, auction houses and pawn brokers are some good places to start.